 4. Nurse Practitioner

 Another growing sector of healthcare is in the recruitment of nurse practitioners.
-Nurses can expand their qualifications and knowledge with advanced study in their field leading to certification as a nurse practitioner.
+If you have already pursued an undergraduate nursing program, why not expand your qualifications and knowledge with advanced study in your field leading to certification as a nurse practitioner.
 Nurse practitioners have an excellent outlook, and their roles are expected to expand in the next few years.
 With a large population of aging baby boomers, the need for more healthcare providers may continue to grow.
 Studying to be a nurse practitioner offers medical care providers a less inexpensive way to get into practice.

 5. Public Health